ImageMagick/Usage-Markdown/compose/index.md

 In otherwords this operator (as well as the next) provides a image mapped [Negatation](../#color_mods/#negate) operator.

-For example lets negate half the rose image.
+For example, let's negate half the rose image.

 ~~~
 convert -size 2x1 pattern:gray50  -scale 70x50\! black_n_white.gif